wout/dendro/README.md

 crystal playground.cr
 ```

-Now a Dendro with the specified settings will be generated and save into the
+A Dendro with the specified settings will be generated and saved into the
 playground folder.

 #### Building the following Dendro